flexera-public/right_st/README.md

     -p, --published: When downloading RightScripts, first check if it's published in the MultiCloud marketplace and insert a link to the published script if so.
+        --rs_path=RS_PATH  Download location for rightscripts and attachments

+                         Note: The rightscript path is always relative to the server template path.

+                         Example: right_st st download --rs_path rightscripts "My Server Template"

+                         This would download the server template yml file in the current directory and create a rightscripts directory in the current directory.

 right_st st validate <path>...
   Validate a ServerTemplate YAML document